Epstein associate Ghislaine Maxwell requests retrial | DW | 20.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Lawyers for disgraced British socialite Ghislaine Maxwell formally asked for a retrial late Wednesday.
+Lawyers for disgraced British socialite Ghislaine Maxwell formally asked for a repeat trial late Wednesday.

 "Today, counsel for Ghislaine Maxwell filed her motion for a new trial," her defense attorney Bobbi C. Sternheim wrote to US District Judge Alison J. Nathan.